jeichler/argocd_setup/README.md

 # Ansible Collection - jeichler.argocd_ocp

 This collection will allow you to install and configure [ArgoCD](https://argoproj.github.io/argo-cd/) on your OpenShift 4 cluster.
 It was tested with OCP 4.5.
-It is assumed that OpenShift Oauth is used for the login.
+It is assumed that OpenShift Oauth is used for the login to ArgoCD.

 It is very early work and therefore has limited functionality, PR's and feature requests are welcome :)

-An example is available under the l[playbooks directory](playbooks/).

 ## Required python modules

-You require the python-openshift or python-k8 module.
+### argocd_setup

+The requirements listed here: <https://docs.ansible.com/ansible/latest/modules/k8s_module.html>

+### sealed_secrets_setup

+The requirements listed here: <https://docs.ansible.com/ansible/latest/modules/k8s_module.html>

 ## K8s authentication